w3c/wcag/README.md

 ## Editing Draft Understanding Content

-There is one Understanding file per success criterion.
+There is one Understanding file per success criterion, plus an index:

+* understanding/index.html - index page, need to uncomment or add a reference to individual Understanding pages as they are made available
+* understanding/21/*.html - files for each understanding page, named the same as the success criterion file in the guidelines

 Files are populated with a template that provides the expected structure.
 Leave the template structure in place, and add content as appropriate within the sections.
 Elements with class="instructions" provide guidance about what content to include in that section; you can remove those elements if you want but don't have to.
 The template for examples proposes either a bullet list or a series of sub-sections, choose one of those approaches and remove the other from the template.
 The template for techniques includes sub-sections for "situations", remove that wrapper section if not needed.

 Understanding files are referenced from the relevant Success Criterion on the WCAG 2.1 page; these links are put in by the script.

+The formal publication location for Understanding pages is https://www.w3.org/WAI/WCAG21/Understanding/.
+This content is updated as needed; and may be automated.

 The approach to techniques in WCAG 2.1 is not yet worked out.
 For the moment, list techniques in the Understanding document.
 References to existing WCAG 2.0 techniques should link to the technique on https://www.w3.org/TR/WCAG20-TECHS/.
 Proposed new techniques should be included as a draft technique title in the Understanding document, which will seed later work.